nukopian/DBIx-Squirrel/README.md

     $itor = $itor->buffer_size_slice($buffer_size, $slice);

-May be used to determine (a) how the iterator slices the results it fetches from the database, and (b) how many results it makes available for fetching after a single database read.
+May be used to determine (a) how the iterator slices the results it fetches from the database, and (b) how many results it makes available to fetch following a single database read.

 When called with no arguments, a list comprised of the following two iterator properties is returned: